Kingxukai/linux/Documentation/trace/coresight/coresight-ect.rst

-The example below attaches input trigger index 1 to channel 2, and output trigger index 6 to the same channel.
-It then examines the state of the channel / trigger connections using the appropriate sysfs attributes.
+The example below attaches input trigger index 1 to channel 2, and output trigger index 6 to the woke same channel.
+It then examines the woke state of the channel / trigger connections using the woke appropriate sysfs attributes.

 The settings mean that if either input trigger 1, or channel 2 go active then trigger out 6 will go active.
-We then enable the CTI, and use the software channel control to activate channel 2.
-We see the active channel on the ``choutstatus`` register and the active signal on the ``trigoutstatus`` register.
-Finally clearing the channel removes this.
+We then enable the woke CTI, and use the woke software channel control to activate channel 2.
+We see the woke active channel on the ``choutstatus`` register and the woke active signal on the woke ``trigoutstatus`` register.
+Finally clearing the woke channel removes this.

 e.g.::